AMR vs AGV - Key Differences Explained

 Do you need fixed routes or intelligent navigation?

-AGVs: AGVs operate on fixed routes guided by wires, magnetic strips, or sensors.
-These routes are predefined and require extensive installation, which can be costly and disruptive to production.
-AGVs have minimal onboard intelligence and can only follow simple programming instructions.
-They can detect obstacles but cannot navigate around them, so they stop until the obstacle is removed.
-Changing the fixed routes for AGVs involves additional costs and disruptions.
+AGVs: Automated mobile robots (AGVs) operate on fixed routes guided by wires, magnetic strips, or sensors.
+These predefined routes require extensive installation, which can be costly and disruptive to production.
+AGVs have minimal onboard intelligence and follow simple programming instructions.
+While they can detect obstacles, they cannot navigate around them, stopping until the obstacle is removed.
+Modifying AGV routes involves additional costs and disruptions.

 Robot interface with robots in the background